 This is another way of identifying fake product.
 If the price is far cheaper than what is expected, then you have to think twice.
 However, this may not always be true especially for some products (fake innovator/generic brands) which may be sold at the same price as the genuine one.

 Unusual side effects, allergic reactions, or a worsening of medical condition after taking a medication may be a pointer to identifying a fake drug.
 The medication should be stopped once any of the above is noticed.

 There are a thousand and one counterfeit, gray and substandard drugs in the market today; and the negative impacts of these drugs know no boundaries.
 Drugs are poisons and care must be taken to avoid fake ones.
-The tips discussed in this article will not only help reduce your chances of purchasing, using and suffering the untoward effects of fake drug product but will also save you some money.
+The tips discussed in this article will not only help reduce your chances of purchasing, using, and suffering the untoward effects of fake drug products but will also save you some money.